 1. Obtaining and reviewing, at least annually, a report by the independent auditor describing: (i) the independent auditor's internal quality-control procedures; and (ii) any material issues raised by the most recent internal quality-control review, or peer review, of the independent auditor, or by any inquiry or investigation by governmental or professional authorities, within the preceding five (5) years, respecting one or more independent audits by the independent auditor, and any steps taken to deal with such issues;

 2. Reviewing: (i) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company's selection or application of accounting principles; (ii) major issues as to the adequacy of the Company's internal controls and any special audit steps adopted in light of material control deficiencies; (iii) analyses prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with preparation of the financial statements, including analyses of the effects of alternative GAAP methods on the financial statements; and (iv) the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements;

 3. Reviewing and discussing with management and the independent auditor the Company's annual audited financial statements and quarterly unaudited financial statements, including the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" prior to filing the Company's Annual Report on Form 10-K and Quarterly Reports on Form 10-Q, respectively, with the SEC;

-5. Discussing policies with respect to risk assessment and risk management, including: (i) the guidelines and policies governing the process used by the Company's CEO and senior management to access and manage the Company's exposure to risk; and (ii) the major financial risk exposures and the steps management has taken to monitor and control such exposures;
+5. Discussing policies and providing oversight with respect to risk assessment and risk management, including: (i) the guidelines and policies governing the process used by the Company's CEO and senior management to access and manage the Company's exposure to risk; and (ii) the major financial risk exposures and the steps management has taken to monitor and control such exposures;

 6. Reporting regularly to the Board any issues that arise with respect to the quality or integrity of the Company's financial statements, the Company's compliance with legal or regulatory requirements, the performance and independence of the Company's independent auditor and the performance of the Company's internal audit function;